 Under a performance-based pay structure, what you pay depends directly on how well your website ranks.
 The performance-based pricing structure varies from agency to agency and can be complicated, making it difficult to give a price range.

 A performance based pricing structure is ideal for businesses that want to see results.
 However, you often pay more for the service than a monthly retainer, because the agency is taking the risk.
 Many agencies using the performance based approach will include elements in a contract where the company is liable to pay fees if they fail to keep to the timeline or implement recommendations set out by the agency.

 If you want to outsource your SEO completely, the monthly retainer pricing structure is likely to be your best bet.
-This structure is ideal if you want an experienced agency to handle your entire SEO strategy and work with you for the long haul.
+This structure is ideal if you want an experienced agency to handle your entire SEO strategy/link building and work with you for the long haul.
 Agencies typically expect at least a six-month commitment, so they’ll have plenty of time to get great results for you.

 Expect to shell out between £1000 and £3000 every month in retainer fees.
 Ensure you understand what you’re paying for before you sign on the dotted line, though.
 The last thing you want is to end up stuck paying for something you don’t need or to have to pay more than anticipated because a vital component wasn’t included.